flutter/website/src/deployment/ios.md

 bundle (`.ipa` file) in `build/ios/ipa`.

 {{site.alert.note}}
- Running `flutter build ipa` command line method but without a .plist file to specify how the IPA is built, it will only generate a .xarchive file.
-To export an IPA, create a new file called `ExportOptions.plist` and add as a option `--export-options-plist=ios/ExportOptions.plist` to command.
-See
+  Running the `flutter build ipa` command without specifying a `.plist` file only generates an `.xarchive` file.
+  To export an IPA, create a new file called `ExportOptions.plist` and run the command with `--export-options-plist=ios/ExportOptions.plist`.
- `xcodebuild -h` for available exportOptionsPlist keys.
+  See`xcodebuild -h` for available `exportOptionsPlist` keys.
 {{site.alert.end}}

 Consider adding the `--obfuscate` and `--split-debug-info` flags to